 If this post was a bit overwhelming, remember that you don’t have to have a large garden to start growing vegetables.
 Pick one vegetable that you’d like to grow, and start in a small raised bed or a container.

 It’s actually better to start with something small and manageable rather than biting off more than you can chew!
-(Over here at The Woks of Life HQ, we’re starting to suspect we may have gone a little overboard, judging by the amount of weeding we’re doing every day.)
+(Over here at The Woks of Life HQ, we’re starting to suspect we may have gone a little overboard, judging by the confusion around sticking to the garden plan.)

 All that said, growing these vegetables yourself can not only expand your access to them in areas where they’re not available, it’s an awesome learning experience.